top of page

 special prize in the personalized houses competition

-honourable mention in the Center of Architecture and Design Project competition
+honourable mention in the Centre of Architecture and Design Project competition

 giving a lecture on 33 ways 'How to stay creative' at 2+2 - live presentations of students and teachers